blogscot/prime_tables/README.md

 ## Description

-The Prime Tables application, written in Elixir, generates a table of primes, for example, a table of three primes generates
+The Prime Tables application, written in Elixir, generates a multiplication table for prime numbers.
+For example, a table of three primes generates:

     |      |    2 |    3 |    5 |
     |    2 |    4 |    6 |   10 |